Malta’s harbour under the Knights

-Spiteri’s lecture will focus on how Malta’s main harbour underwent continuous change since the arrival of the Knights.
-The lecture will explore the growth of this urban landscape throughout the centuries and the occurring transformations of built structures as a result of changing human tastes and lifestyles.
+Spiteri, an archaeological and historical researcher, will discuss the continuous change the Grand Harbour underwent during the rule of the Knights.
+He will also explore the expansion of the urban landscape throughout the centuries and the transformations of built structures as a result of changing human tastes and lifestyles.

-This lecture brings to a close a series of eight public lectures, which were coordinated by Spiteri and Maroma Camilleri and focused on Malta’s urban landscapes, archives and archaeology.

-The lecture, which is free of charge, will be held on Friday at 6.30pm at the National Library, Valletta.
-Further information can be found on the National Library of Malta Facebook page: https://www.facebook.com/events/339219993417860/.
-For any queries, e-mail events.library@gov.mt.
+The lecture will conclude the series of public lectures entitled ‘Cities, harbours and artefacts: transformations of an early modern landscape’ held at the library during 2018-2019, coordinated by Spiteri and Maroma Camilleri.

 PREVIOUS